eagle-head/drink-water-api/README.md

 - UTC time handling for global compatibility
 - JPA optimized queries and specifications
 - API pagination with sorting options

+### Testing and Quality Assurance
+- Comprehensive unit and integration testing using JUnit 5
+- Code coverage reporting with JaCoCo
+- Mutation testing with PIT (PITest) for test quality evaluation
+- Testcontainers for integration testing with real database instances
+- Test naming convention following `given_when_then` pattern
+- Separate test profiles for different testing scenarios

+### Monitoring and Metrics
+- Application monitoring with Spring Boot Actuator
+- Prometheus metrics integration with Micrometer
+- Health checks and application info endpoints
+- Custom metrics collection for business logic monitoring

 ## 🚀 Getting Started